algosup/2024-2025-project-5-bubble-intermarche-team-4/documents/technical/TechnicalSpecifications.md

 ## Bubble.io

-The website was created on Bubble.io, a no-code platform that allows users to build web applications without writing code.
+The website was created on Bubble.io, a no-code platform that allows users to build web and mobile applications without writing code.
-Bubble.io provides a visual interface for designing and developing websites, making them accessible to non-technical users while still offering powerful features for developers.
+Bubble.io provides a visual interface for designing and developing web applications, making them accessible to non-technical users while still offering powerful features for developers.
 Bubble.io is built on a robust architecture that supports scalability, security, and performance.

 ### Plugins